 History of Wolf & Dessauer Holiday Traditions

-Beginning in 1928, the Wolf and Dessauer Department Store displayed holiday animated windows that were revealed every Thanksgiving.
+Beginning in 1928, the Wolf & Dessauer Department Store displayed holiday animated windows that were revealed every Thanksgiving.
 According to Jim and Kathie Barron, authors of Wolf and Dessauer: Where Fort Wayne Shopped, “any given year, you would see Santa feeding his reindeer, ice skating raccoons and elves jumping ropes” (Barron, p.
-64) Each and every year, and season the window displays would be redecorated revealing the latest advertisement themes to customers.
+64).
+Each and every year—and every season—the window displays would be redecorated revealing the latest advertisement themes to customers.

 The window displays drew people far and wide, and “as far away as fifty miles” (Barron, p.
 69).
-But, that was not good enough, in 1937 the Wolf and Dessauer Santa and His Reindeer and Merry Christmas Wreaths were introduced to the holiday window display reveals in November!
-Made of plywood and more than forty thousand lights, and displayed at the corner of Calhoun and Washington.
-These displays could have rivaled the displays in larger cities like New York and Chicago (pp. 69-71)!
-That’s a big deal!
+But, that was not good enough.
+In 1937, the Wolf & Dessauer Santa and His Reindeer and Merry Christmas Wreaths were introduced to the holiday window display revealed in November!
+Made of plywood and more than forty thousand lights, these large additions were displayed at the corner of Calhoun and Washington.
+They could have rivaled the displays in larger cities like New York and Chicago (pp. 69-71)!
+That’s a BIG deal.